 Investments in Startups involve a high degree of risk.
 Financial and operating risks

-level of risk in any investment situation, such returns may never be realized and/or may
+perceived level of risk in any investment situation, such returns may never be realized

-not be adequate to compensate an Investor for risks taken.
-Loss of an Investor’s entire
+and/or may not be adequate to compensate an Investor for risks taken.
+Loss of an

-investment is possible and can easily occur.
-Moreover, the timing of any return on
+Investor’s entire investment is possible and can easily occur.
+Moreover, the timing of

 The Startup market is highly competitive and the percentage of companies that survive and prosper is small.
 Startup investments often experience unexpected problems in the areas of product development, manufacturing, marketing, financing, and general management, among others, which frequently cannot be solved.
 In addition, Startups may require substantial amounts of financing, which may not be available through institutional private placements, the public markets or otherwise.